kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The benefit of this scenario obviously is that the master has to be locked for the comparison with one other machine only, no matter how many slaves you have.
 The slaves run in read mode anyway, and the penalty for locking is just slightly stale data, if any.
 The master being locked may not be acceptable at all -- it all depends on your setup.

 You should utilize global transaction identifiers (GTID) if things get complicated.
-If you do your copy job, you know the GTID of the source, can make sure the GTID of the source is greater than the GTID of the target, and can synchronize the target to exactly that same GTID before starting that slave.
+If you do your copy job, you know the GTID of the source, can make sure the GTID of the source is greater or equal than the GTID of the target, and can synchronize the target to exactly that same GTID before starting that slave.

 This way you can be sure to not leave any transaction out and to not duplicate any transaction which would most probably produce trouble.
 Again, this is just an idea.
 If you really have severe problems, call the experts from Percona.
 Or develop your own solution and become an expert yourself.